 I’m really drawn to the imperfect.

-Let’s talk more about imperfections.
-Especially in regards to social media where you are very active.
+Let’s talk more about imperfections, especially in regards to social media where you are very active.

 It’s influenced me though.
 It’s made me want to mess things up.
-I love the buildings and the colours and the facades and the crazy height of everything here, but how many times have we seen that image?
+I love the buildings and the colours and the façades and the crazy height of everything here, but how many times have we seen that image?
 It is striking, but when people are copying people who are copying who are copying people, and you keep seeing it on Instagram, it just becomes a little too generic.